anuragambuja/data-engineering-gcp/bigquery/README.md

 - Built using BigTable + GCP Infrastructure
 - BigQuery is Columnar storage
 - Exabyte scale
+- BQ managed Transfer Service allows to move data into BQ from SaaS services.
+You can schedule loades and automatically scale and access other data sources through various connectors.
 - Query using
   - Standard SQL
   - legacy SQL